shpjp/system-design/OOPS/polymorphism/types.md

 # Polymorphism in C++ – My Notes

-Okay so I’m writing this for myself while studying, so the explanation will be **simple and straight**.
 Polymorphism basically means **many forms**.
 It’s one of the pillars of OOP along with encapsulation, inheritance, and abstraction.

 ---